MicrosoftDocs/fabric-docs/docs/data-explorer/kusto-for-powerbi.md

 ms.prod: analytics
 ms.technology: data-explorer
 ms.topic: how-to
-ms.date: 12/28/2022
+ms.date: 01/04/2023

 ---

-# Visualize data in a report
+# Visualize data in a Power Bi report

 There are multiple ways you can build a Power BI report to visualize your data.
-In this article you'll learn how to build a report using a KQL queryset.
+In this article, you'll learn how to build a report using a KQL queryset.

 ## Prerequisites